-- 87. Regarding FUNDACIÓN LUZ MARINA, which was through whom the specific instance was submitted, the corresponding registry search was carried out in the Registry Advertising System of the National Superintendence of Public Registries; however, no result was obtained on its existence and incorporation in Peru, despite having provided an address in the city of Lima.
-Being possible to be a foundation established abroad, an online search was conducted, but no results were obtained on its existence, objectives or interests. - 88.
-Regarding the representative of FUNDACIÓN LUZ MARINA, it has been evidenced from the documentation submitted by the Peruvian construction company, that the father maintains a judicial dispute with the Peruvian construction company, in relation to the ownership of the property at Calle Saphy N° 714, comprised by the claimants in this specific instance and the representative of FUNDACIÓN LUZ MARINA has been acting as his lawyer/legal representative, so there could be a conflict of interest.
+86. Regarding FUNDACIÓN LUZ MARINA, which was through whom the specific instance was submitted, the corresponding registry search was carried out in the Registry Advertising System of the National Superintendence of Public Registries; however, no result was obtained on its existence and incorporation in Peru, despite having provided an address in the city of Lima.
+Being possible to be a foundation established abroad, an online search was conducted19, but no results were obtained on its existence, objectives or interests.

-With respect to the MULTINATIONAL ENTERPRISE and Peruvian companies
+❖ With respect to the MULTINATIONAL ENTERPRISE and Peruvian companies

-- 89. The MULTINATIONAL ENTERPRISE is a hotel chain company based in the United States of America and in more than one hundred countries. - 90.
+- 87. The MULTINATIONAL ENTERPRISE is a hotel chain company based in the United States of America and in more than one hundred countries. - 88.
 The Peruvian real estate and construction companies were incorporated in 2008 and 1997, respectively.
-Both companies only have operations nationwide. - 91.
+Both companies only have operations nationwide. - 89.
 The Peruvian hotel company is no longer active, according to the report of the National Superintendence of Customs and Tax Administration (Superintendencia Nacional de Aduanas y de Administración Tributaria SUNAT), which states that it was removed from their registries since August 31, 2015.